 In treating or repairing vaginal prolapsed “apical” suspensions are used to restore the support of the top of the vagina (vaginal vault).
 Procedures used include:

-- Abdominal Sacral Colopexy (ASC) – performed through an incision in the abdomen either laparoscopically or robotically, ASC involves the use of graft material to reinforce the walls of the vagina by forming straps that, when attached to the ligaments overlying the sacrum, support and suspend the vagina over the pelvic muscles and backbone.
+Abdominal Sacral Colopexy (ASC) – Performed by Dr. Kardos through an incision in the abdomen either laparoscopically or robotically, ASC involves the use of graft material to reinforce the walls of the vagina by forming straps that, when attached to the ligaments overlying the sacrum, support and suspend the vagina over the pelvic muscles and backbone.

 The surgical procedure to correct this condition is called a sacral colpopexy.
 The surgical procedure uses polypropylene or biologic grafts so as to close over the apex of the vagina and correct the bulge or herniation of the small bowel into the vagina.
 The procedure approaches the vagina intra-abdominally.
 It is a complicated procedure in which a Y shaped mesh is positioned over the apex of the vagina and re-suspended to the sacrum.